gcid12/cheat_sheets/README.md

 ###GITHUB
 ####Setting Github for your projects

-If you have SSH keys already jump to step 3
+If you have SSH keys already jump straight to step 3

 1- Generate SSH Keys